A Connecticut Firearm Bill of Sale is a document that sellers and buyers sign to transfer firearm ownership in Colorado.

 - Convicted of a felony or certain misdemeanors

-You must be at least 21 years old to purchase handguns and at least 18 years old to purchase rifles and long guns.
+You must be at least 21 to purchase handguns and at least 18 to buy rifles and long guns.

-You must pass the required criminal background check that the state police conduct to secure a permit to purchase a firearm.
+You must pass the required criminal background check that the state police conduct to secure a firearm permit.

 Every person buying a firearm must have a valid permit.